-e acknowledge that in regards to student id fully understand Raymond School District's Acceptable Use Procedures. eived, discussed
+We acknowledge that in regards to student we have re we have received, discussed

+rict's Acceptable Use Procedu

 Parent Guardian Info:

-Print Name: Signat ure: Date:
+Print Name: Sigr nature: Date:

-Home Address:

 Home Phone Number: Work Phone Number:

-Do you have internet access
+Is it broadband?

 Parent email address:

 Student Info:

-Print Name: Signa ture: Date:
+Print Name: Sig nature: Date:

-Home room/RAP teacher: Grade:
+Home room/RAP teacher:

+Please indicate desired pass word (must be at least 7 characters that are a combination of

-Please indicate desired pass numbers and letters, with at • (RHS and
+numbers and letters, with at least one capit al letter).
+(RHS and

-IHGMS only) icasi one capital ietter).
-(1\110 and
+IHGMS only)

-Adopted: April 16, 1998
+Adopted: April 16, 1998 Revised: No ovember 4, 1999

-Revised: September 20, 2001
+Revised: September 20, 2001 Revised: Ma ay 16, 2001

-Revised: May 16, 2001 Revised: Augu st 2, 2006
+Revised: May 16, 2001 Revised: Au igust 2, 2006